Year 9 Outdoor Education Program 2020

 Transport is by coaches from Horizons West, the St Hilda’s coaster bus and the St Hilda’s people mover.
 All vehicles are equipped with seat belts.

 Medical details for students will be taken from the student records data base.
 If your daughter’s medical history has recently changed, please email email@example.com

-It is NOT recommended that your daughter bring over the counter medications to camp.
-These may include paracetamol, antihistamines, anti-inflammatories, ibuprofen etc. We need to be aware of all and any medication given to students in our care.
-A nurse will be on the program at the Walpole base.
+It is NOT recommended that your daughter bring over the counter medications to camp, unless arranged with staff.
+These include paracetamol, antihistamines, anti-inflammatories, ibuprofen, cold & flu etc. We need to be aware of all and any medication given to students in our care.

 A St Hilda’s staff member and two qualified outdoor instructors will be with each student group.
 Amongst other things, the outdoor instructor will be in charge of safety and risk management.
 The St Hilda’s staff member is primarily responsible for student wellbeing.